sanchezweezer/kea-socket.io/README.md

 # Usage

 To use socket.emit, make sure your logic store has thunk or saga plugin.
-Then just take emitters from params `{ emitters }` and use it in your code.
+Then just take emitters from params `{ getEmitters }` and use it in your code.
 Emitters is a object than contain all named sockets you pass to plugin.
 So default socket have `nsp === "/"`.
+Or you can pass to `getEmitters` param `name` and get needed socket directly.
 <br/>
 <br/>